 The Ethernet protocol is the basis for the pass/fail statement of the qualification devices.
-By means of tests that are based around the Ethernet transmission system, such as the determination of the signal-to-noise ratio and the delay time between the wire pairs of a transmission path, followed by a Bit Error Rate Test (BERT), qualifiers make their decision about suitable for Ethernet traffic, such as error free or faulty transmission.
-In addition, there is troubleshooting tests as you already know from the high-quality wiring testers, such as acoustic cable viewfinders and simple link pulse generators to allow the link LEDs on the switches to flash.
+By means of tests that are based around the Ethernet transmission system, such as the determination of the signal-to-noise ratio and the delay time between the wire pairs of a transmission path, followed by a Bit Error Rate Test (BERT), qualifiers make their decision about suitable for Ethernet traffic, such as fast or not at all.
+In addition, there is the power-on test as you already know it from the high-quality wiring testers, such as acoustic cable viewfinders and simple link pulse generators to allow the link LEDs on the switches to flash.
 They then connect to the network, either via DHCP or fixed addressing.
 As soon as they are part of the active network, scan, ping and traceroute functions are available for commissioning and troubleshooting.
 Also important is the possibility to perform PoE load tests according to IEEE 802.3 af/at/bt to ensure the remote power supply of terminal devices.

 The technology of data transmission via copper cables is far from being exhausted.
 However, the new technologies require a higher quality of cabling.
 In order to ensure that the existing cabling supports the higher data rates, appropriate tests must be carried out and documented before commissioning.
 In addition, existing networks must be qualified for the ability to upgrade.
 Tests up to 10 Gbit/s are already possible in the environment of the latest generation of qualifiers, regardless of the cable category or junction boxes.